T. K. Whitaker: Awards and recognition

 Whitaker received many national and international honours and tributes for his achievements during his lifetime, most notably the conferral of "Irishman of the 20th Century" in 2001 and Greatest Living Irish Person in 2002.
-In November 2014, the Institute of Banking conferred an Honorary Fellowship on Whitaker and created an annual T.K.
-Whitaker Scholarship in his name.
+In November 2014, the Institute of Banking conferred an Honorary Fellowship on Whitaker and created an annual T. K. Whitaker Scholarship in his name.
 In April 2015, he was presented with a lifetime achievement award by University College Dublin's Economics Society for his outstanding contribution to Ireland's economic policy.

-In November 2016, to mark his centenary year, Dún Laoghaire Rathdown County Council acknowledged Whitaker's "outstanding and progressive contribution to Irish public service and to society".
-The Cathaoirleach of Dún Laoghaire Rathdown, Cormac Devlin, presented a special award to Whitaker which was accepted by Ken Whitaker on behalf of his father.
+In November 2016, to mark his centenary year, Dún Laoghaire–Rathdown County Council acknowledged Whitaker's "outstanding and progressive contribution to Irish public service and to society".
+The Cathaoirleach of Dún Laoghaire–Rathdown, Cormac Devlin, presented a special award to Whitaker which was accepted by Ken Whitaker on behalf of his father.

+The main administrative building in Dundalk Institute of Technology is named after him, the T.K.
+Whitaker Building.

 Whitaker Square

 Whitaker Square in the Grand Canal Dock area of Dublin 2 is named in his honour.
 The offices of the Economic and Social Research Institute are located on the square.